anonymous-nips2021/ASRGLUE/README.md

     $ sh train.sh

-3. You can also run gec.sh for correction-based method, then modify $TEST_FILE in test.sh or run gen.sh for augmentation-based method, then modify $TRAIN_FILE in train.sh.
-Enjoy it!
+3. You can also do ASR correction, e.g., sh gec.sh then modify $TEST_FILE in test.sh with the output of your correction model.
+   Moreover, you can also do data augmentation, e.g., sh gen.sh then modify $TRAIN_FILE in train.sh.
+Go ahead and enjoy it!

 ----